gkramya30/L100_series/Structural_Design_patterns/proxy-pattern/README.md

 # 🛡️ Proxy Pattern in TypeScript

-This repository demonstrates the **Proxy Design Pattern** in TypeScript using an image loading example.
+This repository demonstrates the **Proxy Design Pattern** in TypeScript .
 It shows how a proxy object can control access to another object.

 ---